-- Active Amazon SEO – also defined as a target combinatorics: I select regularly, in which for me relevant keywords, filters, categories, etc. I want to be found and check the results.
+- Active Amazon SEO – also defined as target combinatorics: I select regularly, in which for me relevant keywords, filters, categories, etc. I want to be found and check the results.

 - Passive Amazon SEO – also defined as cross-combinatorics: I look at how selected content is played on other search terms, filters, categories, etc.

 - Downstream Amazon SEO – also called Nachoptimierung: I look at and rate changes regularly.
 This is important to maintain relevance over time.

 The SERP composition is almost the most important.
 Price, grading, product type in color, severity, and number are just some of the factors that should be considered.
 Pay attention also to it: How is the exact structure of the search results for filter options, category selection, but also simple product composition and price structure?

 Important: You should consider this in a timely manner and not draw conclusions from a one-time investigation.
 For example, many products simply have a bonus, since they have been available for ten years and have been able to collect a corresponding number of ratings.